We very much want everyone to have a happy, peaceful and safe stay here in our barns, and will do our best to see that you do.

 If you are wanting regular deep baths in Douglas’s Barn we suggest you keep the hot water onto ON throughout the day to ensure there will be enough hot water for you, and then set to come on again at the required time in the morning.
 Cleaning chemicals

 We do provide for guests’ convenience loo cleaners, dishwasher tablets, washing machine detergent, kitchen and bathroom cleaning sprays.
 These are kept under the kitchen sink, and/or in the bathroom.

-Disposal of Waste Please help us by sorting your rubbish into the appropriate bin at the side of Tom’s Barn.
+Disposal of Waste Please help us by sorting your rubbish into the appropriate bins behind the parking area

 Unrecyclable, bottles and jars, tins and plastic bottles, paper and cardboard, food waste.